ShiyuNee/Awesome-LMs-Perception-of-Their-Knowledge-Boundaries-Papers/readme.md

   > Propose Dragin, focusing on 1) when to retrieve: considers the LLM’s uncertainty about its own generated content, the influence of each token on subsequent tokens, and the semantic significance of each token and 2) what to retrieve: construct query using important words by leveraging the LLM’s self-attention across the entire context

+- [Arxiv, **CtrlA**] [CtrlA: Adaptive Retrieval-Augmented Generation via Inherent Control](https://arxiv.org/abs/2405.18727) *Huanshuo Liu et.al.* 29 May 2024

+  > This paper leverages the model's internal states to derive directions for honesty (where the output aligns with internal knowledge) and confidence.
+It enhances honesty by modifying internal representations and uses the confidence signal to detect retrieval timing.

 - [EMNLP 2024 Findings, **UAR**] [Unified Active Retrieval for Retrieval Augmented Generation](https://arxiv.org/abs/2406.12534) *Qinyuan Cheng et.al.* 18 Jun 2024

   > Propose Unified Active Retrieval (UAR)，consists of four orthogonal criteria for determining the retrieval timing: Intent-aware; Knowledge-aware; Time-Sensitive-aware; Selfa-aware